 @tank/macos-cleanup

-1.0.0macOS disk space recovery and cleanup for developers.
+macOS disk space recovery and cleanup for developers.
 Scans and cleans caches, Xcode DerivedData, Docker, stale node_modules, Homebrew, npm/pip/cargo caches, logs, iOS backups.
 Risk-aware with dry-run analysis.
-Triggers: disk cleanup, free disk space, clean up my mac, disk full, running out of space, clear cache, ccleaner, node_modules cleanup, docker disk space, xcode cleanup, DerivedData, brew cleanup, npm cache, pip cache, cargo clean, reclaim space, system data large, purge caches.

 Recover disk space on macOS by cleaning caches, dev tool artifacts, stale dependencies, logs, and other reclaimable storage.
 Developer-focused — knows where the real space hogs hide on a dev machine.